ValksGodotTools/GodotModulesCSharp-Old/.github/COMMON_MISTAKES.md

 Also forgetting to extend from `PacketServerPeerId` if for example telling everyone else in the server about changes to a peer.
 And forgetting to write `base.Write(writer);` and `base.Read(reader);`

-## Popups
-Never make static references to Godot Popup Windows, changing the scene more than once will cause the code to access a old invalid reference and crash the game with `Could not access a disposed object`

 ## Removing and adding a child in the same frame
 Adding and removing a child within the same frame almost always this leads to many errors (sometimes game crashing errors), and generally the work-a-around is to wait 1 idle_frame between removing and adding the child